HeardLibrary/linked-data/vanderbot/README.md

 For background and information about the project, see [this video](https://youtu.be/dF9JX8y7CFI).

+**Important note:** The master and tags above v1.5, which implement full support for dates, are broken and in the process of being fixed.
+If you want to play with the scripts, for now use v1.4.

 ## Description

 This project is currently focused on author disambiguation and association with identifiers in Wikidata.
 The code associated with this work is referred to as "VanderBot" and it does the work for the [Wikidata VanderBot bot](https://www.wikidata.org/wiki/User:VanderBot), a non-autonomous bot.